MooersLab/pymolsnips/README.md

 Select the library from above for your favorite text editor.
 The installation instructions are below.
-If your favorite editor is not listed, post a request via the 'requests' pulldown above and I will try to develop a snippet library for it.
+If your favorite editor is not listed, please post an issue in the `issues` pulldown menu near the top of this page and make your request.
+I will be notified immediately by e-mail.
+I will try to develop a snippet library for the requested editor.

 Support is planned for the following editors: